 1. All phones must be turned off or be silenced unless you have permission from the lab instructor.

-3. Please show the proper respect for the cadavers.
-The deceased have donated their bodies so that you will have an opportunity to see tissues and organs in their true appearance rather than the simplified form in a model.
+4. Please show the proper respect for the cadavers.
 You will have opportunities to examine the cadavers, but nothing is to be removed or damaged in any way.
-No photography of cadavers will be allowed.
+Photography of cadavers will be not be allowed.